meyoungorcl/apex-atp/2-create-an-app-from-a-spreadsheet.md

 5. Click on the **Spreadsheet** option in the navigation menu to view the sample data, then click the edit icon for a record to display the form page.
 Next, navigate to the **Dashboard** page and review the charts displayed there.
 Finally, review the options available under **Administration**.

    ![](images/2/app-home-page.png)

+## Summary

+This completes Module 2.
+You now know how to create applications on top of data imported from other sources, such as spreadsheets.
+Use the navigation menu to navigate to Module 3.